 My name is Phillip Townsend and I am an Art History major.
 I was born and raised in Tallulah, Louisiana, moved to Los Angeles, California to attend college, and relocated to Tampa, Florida in 2007 to continue my education.
 Upon my arrival in Tampa, I enrolled at Hillsborough Community College (HCC) studying Architecture.
 While at HCC, I was inducted into the Phi Theta Kappa Honor Society and soon after awarded the Joseph Michal Memorial Scholarship by the Tampa Bay Builders Association for my academic excellence and commitment to examining the use of multi-media technologies in architectural development.
 During my studies at HCC, I traveled to Denmark to study sustainable energy practices.
 While in Denmark, I examined Danish Energy Policy as it related to the economics and politics of energy production and consumption with the goal of applying those approaches to my structural designs.

 After graduating from HCC with an AA in Architecture, I enrolled at the University of South Florida (USF) to study Art History.
 I became interested in Art History through my education in architecture.
 The history of the built environment intrigued me and led to my fascination with historical artifacts, chiefly art.
 While at USF, I have had the opportunity to conduct independent research by becoming a CREATTE Scholar and participating in the 2013 Undergraduate Research and Arts Colloquium.
 I had the honor of working with a mentor, Dr. Mary C. Fournier, in examining ancient Greek pottery.
-That research resulted in me receiving the Excellence in Undergraduate Research Award, which was based on nominations by event facilitators, and reflected my group’s engagement, ability to address questions and the overall quality of our presentation and me.
+That research resulted in our group receiving the Excellence in Undergraduate Research Award, which was based on the group’s engagement with facilitators, our ability to address questions, and the overall quality of our presentation.
+The presentations were reviewed and scored by event facilitators.
 Additionally, I have been awarded the University of South Florida World Scholarship, School of Art and Art History Scholarship, and the University of South Florida Community College PTK Scholarship.
 I was recently inducted into the Delta Epsilon Iota Honor Society.